Introduction.

 Trying to survive while Cedar College Northgate talks to the media.

-In layman’s terms, the damage to the spine was in the T3/T4 section, which is roughly at chest level.
+My spine was severed in the T3/T4 section, which is roughly at chest level.
 Other injuries include concussion; a laceration to the head; broken collarbone; cracked ribs; damaged sternum; broken leg; broken ankle; a neck fracture; and bruising to the face.
 The swelling in my body made me appear to be much larger.
 The biggest issue was a bruised heart, and I wasn’t expected to survive.
 Adelaide commercial television stations covered the incident at their number one story, including Channel 10 News.

 The report included an interview with the school principal, and he mentioned…